Who can enroll in Odyssey Charter Schools?

 What happens during the four hours of on-campus time?

 While on campus, students meet with their assigned homeroom teachers to work on their online coursework.
 They will also spend time working on hour-long their face-to-face class.

 What about socialization?

 Odyssey Charter Schools offers various school-wide events throughout the year to supplement the academic curriculum and provide an opportunity for positive social interaction between students of various grade levels.
-Students are also required to attend their assigned monthly group class activity with their teacher.
 Many professionals agree that social growth and positive social skills are best developed by regular contact with people of various ages, making our program an excellent socialization model.
 As a program of distance education, socialization opportunities may be limited and parents/guardians are encouraged to provide positive social interaction opportunities for their student within the community at-large.